bushraAliArishi/Cloud-Computing-Security-Platform-Current-Practices-fullstack-V1/README.md

 This platform is designed to help organizations:

-- Evaluate their cloud security practices.
+- Evaluate their cloud security practices
-- Document assessments securely.
+- Document assessments securely
-- Identify risks and compliance gaps.
+- Identify risks and compliance gaps
-- Generate reports for operational improvement and compliance.
+- Generate reports for operational improvement and compliance

 ---